MENTORSHIP AT WORK: PEOPLE DEVELOPMENT AND THE GREAT RESIGNATIONMar 10, 2022

 A business can’t grow without its people because it’s not just about their skills, but also about their ideas and commitment to the company.
 If employees perceive they’re not cared about, they won’t be motivated.

 People Development in The Great Resignation

-By now you’ve almost certainly become aware of The Great Resignation, a phrase generally meant to describe a labor force phenomenon of many people quitting their jobs.
-The reasons behind The Great Resignation is discussion for another day, but a common thread seems to simply be the rethinking of how people spend most of their time (spoiler alert: at work), and with whom, and why.
+By now you’ve almost certainly become aware of The Great Resignation, a phrase generally meant to describe the labor force phenomenon of many people quitting their jobs.
+The reason behind The Great Resignation is a discussion for another day, but a common thread seems to simply be the rethinking of how people spend most of their time (spoiler alert: at work), and with whom, and why.

 Mentorship for Deeper Meaning at Work

 One way to create a more positive experience at work is to develop a culture of connectedness.
 Mentorship can be a key strategy.

 Personal development is an important aspect for any business owner or executive who wants to maintain success, attract talent and retain employees.
 A mentor or a coach can help people develop and grow.
 There are many benefits of mentorship, such as:

 - Skills development and knowledge transfer that will people get better at their jobs